 The Capital Fixed component includes expenses associated with debt.
 Debt payment obligations are secured by District rate revenues.
 Therefore, 100% of the annual debt is part of the total monthly fixed charge.
 The revenue requirement for Capital Fixed is apportioned based on meter size to reflect the system capacity taken by each connection.
 The District's system is configured to accommodate and serve all meter sizes and demands.
-Therefore, the revenue requirement for Capital Fixed for Capital Fixed for Capital Fixed by Total MEs as shown in Table 43.
+Therefore, the revenue requirement for Capital Fixed is apportioned to meter size as represented by Total MEs as shown in Table 43.